Find resources on the Youth Services Network website at YSNMN.org

-If you are experiencing homelessness and want to access supportive housing, the first step is to complete a Coordinated Entry Assessment.
+If you are a young adult or under 18, experiencing homelessness, and want to access supportive housing, the first step is to complete a Coordinated Entry Assessment.
 There are several ways to access Coordinated Entry for youth (16-24 year olds):

 Resource Line: Youth (ages 12-24) who are homeless or at-risk may also contact the Youth Resource line through the YMCA.
 The Youth Resource Line is a free message line where YMCA staff will assist in problem-solving information on community resources and referrals; resources include food shelves, housing, employment, legal services, education, and health care.
 The Youth Resource Line is available from 8am - 8pm, 7 days a week by calling 763-493-3052